andrade01986219/FlashCars/README.md

 ## Project Background

-- This project is a prototype for an educational game with the target audience of 4th-5th graders.
+This project is a prototype for an educational game with the target audience of 4th-5th graders.
 The goal of this prototype is for kids to learn about some of the typical school subjects in a fun way.
 The game also gives students the option to make their own study set.
 This allows them to study for an upcoming exam, for example.

 ## Project Description

-- FlashCars allows a maximum of 4 players to race against each other by answering questions about a subject of their choice.
+FlashCars allows a maximum of 4 players to race against each other by answering questions about a subject of their choice.
 Once the race starts, each user is prompted to answer questions about their subject, and the first to make it to the end wins!

-- Included in this repo:
-    1. Prototype
-    2. Presentation Slides
-    3. SRS Document
-    4. Demonstration Video
-    5. Requirements List
-    6. Diagrams:
-        - Use-Case
-        - Class & Sequence
-    7. Project Agenda
-    8. Original Project Description
-    9. Domain Research

 ## Domain Research
 To ensure FlashCars effectively aligns with key educational topics for 4th and 5th graders, the following resources were utilized.<br>